LeenuJain/Design_Patterns_in_Software_Development/Creational_Design_Patterns/Factory_method_Vs_Abstract_Factory.md

 ---

-## 🍽️ Extended Real-World Scenario: Combining Multiple Related Product Families
+# Combining Multiple Related Product Families

 Now that we understand the difference between **Factory Method** and **Abstract Factory**,
 let’s dive a bit deeper and explore what happens when we have a **combination of related and unrelated objects**.

 ---

-## 🍽️ Your Updated Scenario
+### Guets menu as an Exmaple

-You're hosting a guest for dinner.
+You're hosting a dinner for guest.
 Here’s the breakdown:

 ### 🧁 Dessert